openendurance/fkt/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 Add some details about what the PR is doing to address the issue, feature request, etc.

+### HOW can this pull request be tested?

+Add some details about how this PR can be tested by another developer, QA, and so on.

 ### Checklist

 -   [ ] Unit tests written and passing